 Introducing Focal Point:

-From photography to filmmaking, computers have forever expanded ways for artists to capture and produce their work.
-MFA celebrates this disruption by changing our annual photography show to an exhibition examining artistic use of digital media.
-Eligible artwork may be either 2-D or 3-D work that is created and/or produced through the use of software, whether purchased or artist created) and includes, but is not limited to digitally produced: photography, graphic design, painting, video and non-film projection.
+Computer software has forever expanded ways for artists to capture and produce their work.
+MFA celebrates this exhibition by examining the artistic use of all digital media.
+Eligible entries may be either 2-D or 3-D image-based work that is created and/or produced through the use of software (whether purchased or artist created) and includes, but is not limited to digitally produced: photography, graphic design, painting, video and non-film projection.
 Works selected will be exhibited at MFA’s Circle Gallery in Annapolis, Maryland from January 23 to February 22, 2020.
 The show chair for this exhibition is Kate Stillwell and Emil Petruncio.

 *Award contributors and recipients will also be listed in the exhibition catalog.